avishayt/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 UPDATE](https://github.com/openshift/assisted-service/blob/e70af7dcf59763ee6c697fb409887f00ab5540f5/pkg/transaction/transaction.go#L8)
 might be problematic.

-For hub clusters doing multi-cluster creation and management, there is an expectation that persistent storage availability and scale concerns will be a better fit for running a full RDBMS.
+For Hub clusters doing multi-cluster creation and management, there is an expectation that persistent storage availability and scale concerns will be a better fit for running a full RDBMS.